The North Face Cat's Meow 20 Review

 Our Analysis and Test Results

-The Cat's Meow contains 26 ounces of synthetic HeatSeeker Guide insulation.
+The Cat's Meow contains 36 ounces of synthetic HeatSeeker Guide insulation.
 Our testers believe its EN lower limit temperature rating, 22°F, is accurate compared to other bags.
-Close to this limit, however, it can begin to feel drafty because it lacks a neck baffle which reduces your ability to seal heat in on the coldest nights.
+Close to this limit, however, it can begin to feel drafty because it lacks a neck baffle to seal heat in on the coldest nights.
 Nevertheless, this bag is still warm enough for most 3-season conditions.

 This bag weighs near the middle of the pack.
-A size long on our scale weighed 2.39 pounds.
-This model is lighter than our favorite budget bag with down insulation, the Kelty Cosmic 20, but a half pound heavier than our favorite synthetic budget bag, the Nemo Kyan 35.
-The compression sack that it comes with adds 4 ounces to its packed weight.
-Overall, it provides warmth-to-weight performance that is roughly average for an under $200 sleeping bag.
+A size long on our scale weighed 3.10 pounds.
+This amount means that it's a bit heavier than our favorite budget backpacking sleeping bags.
+The effective compression sack that it comes with adds 3.4 ounces to its total packed weight.
+Overall, it provides warmth-to-weight performance that's a little below average for an under $250 sleeping bag.

 This bag comes with an effective, if somewhat heavy, compression sack.
-In our packed size test, we were able to compress it to 11.4 liters in minimum volume.
-This figure is about average for a budget sleeping bag, but a liter or two larger than a couple of other bags that weigh nearly the same.
-The Kelty Cosmic, for example, weighs three ounces more and provides similar warmth, but compresses almost 3 liters smaller.
+In our packed size test, we were able to compress it to 12.8 liters in minimum volume.
+This figure is above average for a budget sleeping bag but on par with other bags that share its warmth and weight.

 Features and Design

-Compared to other similarly priced bags the Cat's Meow performs pretty well.
-It also comes with a functional compression sack that will save you from having to spend $20 on an after-market compression sack.
-For these reasons, we consider this bag to be a good value.
+Compared to other similarly priced bags the Cat's Meow performs near average in most performance areas.
+It also comes with a functional compression sack that will save you from having to buy an after-market compression sack.
+However, the durability problem with the zipper eliminates any value it might offer.